kylefmohr/pysky/README.md

 See: https://docs.bsky.app/docs/advanced-guides/rate-limits

-The overall 3000 request per 5 minutes rate limit applied to all calls is not monitored by this library, but the headers returned in the `response.http.headers` dict show the current metrics.
+The overall 3000 requests per 5 minutes rate limit applied to all calls is not monitored by this library, but the headers returned in the `response.http.headers` dict show the current metrics.

 ```
 RateLimit-Limit: 3000